-Most people will need to modify certain aspects of their lifestyle to maintain health and fitness and stave off the onset of falls and disability, which can begin with something as simple as swapping out fast food delivery with vegan delivery.
+Most people will need to modify certain aspects of their lifestyle to maintain health and fitness and stave off the onset of ill health and disability.
+Below are the most important aspects to consider.

 Exercise: If you’ve been a couch potato, it’s time to get up and go for a walk.
 Start slow by going for a brisk 20 minutes at a low pace, once or twice a week.
 Getting out and getting active will improve your fitness levels and balance and boost your mood.
 Join a walking group, join an exercise class or a group exercise program at your health club or community centre.
 As you get older and your metabolism slows down, exercise is a natural way to maintain and increase your energy level and to reduce or prevent stress.

 Start with short walks in your neighbourhood and slowly build up to going for a long walk after work.
 For best results, exercise every day.
 Don’t forget to take breaks and get up to go to the restroom to avoid getting tired and having to sit down.

 Get enough rest: As you age, your sleeping habits will change.
 However, you still want to aim for between six and seven hours of sleep a night.
 Make sure that your bed is comfortable and that you are calm and ready for sleep before getting into bed.
 If you struggle with this, then you might want to consider using a vape with delta-8 cartridges or something similar, as this is a great way to help you to unwind before you go to sleep.
 Set a wake-up time every day and do whatever activities you can to take a break before you get too tired.

 Look for ways to incorporate exercise in your daily life.
 Mix it up with a quick walk or a leisurely bicycle ride.
 Listen to music.
 Read.